velartrill/velartrill.github.io/orig/in-good-hands.md

 "It was never the street-level folks I was after," I reply.
 “You want to throw some innocent addicts to the camps, you send in the Justicariat.
 The whole point of our operation was we could do what the legitimate forces couldn’t do.
 There was never a single junkie I ever turned in, and I got real close with a few of them here, bring ’em boxes full of food and spend evenings ‘round the fire at homeless camps under the Causeway just… talking.
 It was wild to them ’cause here I was, this powerful outsider, treating them like human beings and just having normal human conversations with them.
 Well, long story short, they started to notice that anyone they mentioned to me was causing them trouble would get swept up all of a sudden just a few days later.

 “So we came to have sort of an… unspoken deal.
-They’d help me find my way to genuinely bad people, and in turn I’d throw anyone gave them trouble straight to the justicariat.
+They’d help me find my way to genuinely bad people, and in turn I’d throw anyone gave them trouble straight to the gowns.
 Win-win for us all.
 Vi…” I sigh.
 “Oh, she was such a mess back then.
 So young, never had a mother to raise her.
 She grew up on the street, you know?
 I ended up spending so much time just… looking after her, teaching her how be a woman, how to care for herself, and somewhere along the way we started falling pretty hard.
 One night came around and it was so damn cold out there and I just couldn’t do it anymore, couldn’t go back to my warm bed with her on the street, and I told her, Vi, come on back with me, I don’t want you out in this.”
 I look down.
 “Well, she nearly OD’d that night at my place.
 I gave her mouth to mouth for two hours straight until she started breathing on her own again.
 I’d—”

 A sudden horrible paranoia overcomes me and— fuck, I have to check.